godotengine/godot-docs/classes/class_tabcontainer.rst

 -  **pre_popup_pressed**  **(** **)**
 -  **tab_changed**  **(** :ref:`int<class_int>` tab  **)**
 Emitted when a tab gets selected.
-Same behavior as :ref:`tab_selected<class_tab_selected>` signal for backward compatibility.
+Same behavior as tab_selected signal for backward compatibility.
 Note: In Godot v3.0+ this will change to be only emitted when tab gets changed.

 -  **tab_selected**  **(** :ref:`int<class_int>` tab  **)**
 Emitted when a tab is being selected, even if it is the same tab.